 Farm to Cup Story

 No, Johnny Cash was sadly not at this farm when we sourced this coffee (#RIP).
-“Ring of Fire” is just a fun way to talk about the coffee grown by various small farmers nearest the apex of the Acatenango volcano in San Miguel Dueñas, Guatemala.
+“Ring of Fire” is just a fun way to talk about the coffee grown at Finca San Sebastian, which is located in the Ring of Fire in San Miguel Dueñas, Guatemala.
 In a cup of Ring of Fire Guatemala, you’ll taste the results of high-altitude growth.
 You’ll notice a sweet lemonade-like acidity complimented by a pleasant, honeydew melon-like body and cocoa finish.

 However, the final cup isn't just the result of proper harvest and processing, it's a result of the terroir as well, and that includes altitude.
 Higher altitudes (aka colder temperatures) cause the plants and cherries to mature more slowly.
 This yields higher concentrations of sugars and acids, which present themselves clearly in a cup of Ring of Fire Guatemala.

 This lot is 100% Bourbon, known as the pinot noir of coffee—exhibiting deep, complex sweetness and a luscious, yet delicate body.
 The Bourbon plant itself is more delicate and fragile than other varieties, which makes it more risky to grow—but when done right, it is well worth the risk.
 Ring of Fire Guatemala is a great example of Bourbon done right, and we’re happy to be able to share it with you.